-If we read the Bible and the above passages, we can see how Jesus and the Apostles preached repentance and faith in the Gospel.
-It meant that a person, who does not regret, and wants to stay unchanged and a sinner, cannot join God.
-The unrighteous ones shall not inherit the kingdom of God, as is written in the Corinthians.
-Or if God did forgive the ones, who don’t have regret, he would act against His essence.
-It would be equivalent to Him accepting wrongdoings.
-That is something you cannot expect from a loving God.
+If we read the Bible and the verses above, we can see how Jesus and the apostles proclaimed repentance and faith in the gospel.
+It meant that an unrepentant person, who wants to remain unchanged and in his sins, cannot enter into communion with God.
+The wicked will not inherit the kingdom of God as it is written in the letter to the Corinthians.
+Or if God were to forgive the unrepentant, he would act contrary to his nature.
+It would be the same as giving his consent to wrongdoing.
+You wouldn't expect that from a good God.

-Some new priests think otherwise.
-They claim that the previous teachings don’t have any meaning, and that it doesn’t really matter how a person lives.
-For example, a well-known bishop John T. Robinson used to write in one of his books, how there is no ‘readily packaged’ moral solutions.
-There is nothing that is a definite wrong.
-He doesn’t believe that moral is always the same and that it would come from God:
+Some modern priests think otherwise.
+They claim that the previous teachings do not matter, and that it does not matter how one lives.
+For example, the well-known bishop John T. Robinson once wrote in one of his books how there are no 'ready-made' moral solutions.
+There is nothing wrong at all.
+He does not believe that morality is always the same and comes from God:

-There is nothing that is simply wrong.
-We cannot start from the claim that sexual relations before marriage or divorce is wrong or sinful as such. - - - There are no ”ready-made” moral solutions for Christians.
+There is nothing that is absolutely wrong.
+For example, we cannot start from the claim that relationships before marriage or divorces are wrong or sinful as such. - - - There are no 'ready-made' moral solutions for Christians.
 (11)

-The domain that Robinson was referring to is sexuality.
-That is exactly the area, where many current priests abandon the Bible ethics.
-They claim to know that people will end up fine in the eternal life, despite how they are living on earth (The question is, how they attained such knowledge?).
-They regard extramarital affairs acceptable, as does Robinson, or then they defend homosexual relationships in the name of “equality and human rights”.
-These sins in question have become acceptable, because these priests follow societal trends.
-These kinds of people don’t believe in any abiding moral that would come from God.
-They don’t consider it to be rational if some think Jesus’ and the Apostles’ teachings are current and relate to current people.
-They place themselves above Jesus and the Apostles.
-Yet they don’t take into account the following aspects:
+The area Robinson was referring to is sexuality.
+It is precisely in that area that some modern priests reject the ethics of the Bible.
+They claim to know that man will be fine in eternity no matter how he lives (The question is, where did they get such knowledge?).
+They consider extramarital relationships to be acceptable like Robinson, or they defend homosexual relationships in the name of "equality and human rights".
+These things have become accepted because these priests follow the trends in society.
+John Spong, whose ideas have been explored in this article, is also among such people.
+Such persons do not believe that there is any permanent morality that comes from God.
+They do not consider the idea that the teachings of Jesus and the apostles are current and concerning modern people to be reasonable.
+They place themselves above Jesus and the apostles.
+However, they do not take into account the following points:

 • What is love?
 Firstly, one should consider what love towards sinners is.
 Is it, when you hug them and encourage them to continue living in sin or that you warn them of the wrong choices, as you would warn someone of thin ice: “I worry for you.
 Please don’t go walk on thin ice, so you wouldn’t drown.
 It can end up badly for you.”

-Accordingly, things change if, e.g., the previous passages, especially 1 Cor 6:9,10, are true.
-Thus, if we defend people’s wrong choices in the name of love, we are leading other people into hell.
-That is if we defend other people’s sins, we are turning them away from eternal life with God.
-Indeed, when many priests pose as sinners’ friends, they are practically consuming people, because their teachings don’t acknowledge eternity and God’s judgment.
+So the matter becomes different if, for example, the previous verses, especially 1 Cor 6:9,10, are true.
+In that case, if we defend people's wrong choices in the name of love, we are leading others to hell.
+If we defend people's sins, we turn them away from the path of life.
+Thus, when many priests want to present themselves as friends of sinners, they practically drown people because their teaching does not take eternity and God's judgment into account.
 They have become deceivers, who lead many people into eternal separation from God.
-They also turn God’s virtue into uncleanliness, when they say sinful things are good (Isaiah 5:20: Woe to them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!).
+They also turn God's grace into lasciviousness when they call sinful things good (Isaiah 5:20: Woe to them that call evil good, and good evil; that put darkness for light, and light for darkness; that put bitter for sweet, and sweet for bitter!).